How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 8-hour Elopement Timeline

-11.00 am: Photographer arrival time to the Hoh Rainforest campsite
+11.00 am: Photographer's arrival at the Hoh Rain Forest campground

 12.45 pm - 1.00 pm: First look

-1.15 pm - 1.30 pm: Hike from the Hoh Rainforest Parking lot to Hall of Mosses Trailhead
+1.15 pm - 1.30 pm: Walk from the parking lot to the Hall of Mosses trailhead

 12-hour Elopement Timeline

-9.45 am: Photographer arrival time to the cabin at Port Angeles
+9.45 am: Photographer’s arrival at the cabin in Port Angeles

 12.00 pm - 12.15 pm: First look at the property